Imperal Docs

 )

 Federal contract: plaintext exists only inside the handler call stack.
 The SDK keeps no module-level cache, no class-level cache, no @lru_cache.
-If you store the plaintext into an instance attribute or module dict, you're violating I-SECRETS-HANDLER-SCOPE-MEMORY and your extension can be rejected at Dev Portal publish time once the V32 validator lands.
+If you store the plaintext into an instance attribute or module dict, you're violating the handler-scoped-memory guarantee — plaintext must never outlive a single handler call — and your extension can be rejected at Dev Portal publish time once the validator for this rule lands.

 Writing the value — ctx.secrets.set